Today Is an Anniversary

 Today is an anniversary — a time for warm smiles and congratulations.

-Never mind that every other black baby is put down before they see life — two conceived, one born.
+Not a day to consider that every other black baby is put down before they see life — two conceived, one born.
+Never mind that in some states more black babies are killed than kept.
 Never mind that blacks are the only minority whose population is in decline.
-Never mind that in some states more black babies are killed than kept — no, we cannot mind that.
+No, never mind that.

 For today is an anniversary.